steveGF36752/op4comma2/README.md

 **This is based on xx979xx for Hyundai, Kia, Genesis.**

+OpenPilot 0.8.5 by neokii

+By using this software you are responsible for anything that occurs while OpenPilot is engaged or disengaged.
+Be ready to take over at any moment.
+Fork maintainers assumes no liability for your use of this software and any hardware.

+This fork has full long control for HKG vehicles, some Hyundai & Genesis models work without any radar harness mod.
+Other cars may require radar harness.

+Hkg Long control is radar + vision

+Fusion mode (combine stock scc acceleration and openpilot assisted braking)

+Slow down for curves (BETA)

+MAD mode (ON by default) for no disengae on brake or gas, this will disable all logging and uploads, use the cruise button ta actvate.

+Retropilot Server Ready

+Auto Lane Change with Blind spot monitoring (No Nudge)

+SCC smoother, improve stock scc

+SCC sync set speed on gas press, set your scc speed to the car current speed by using use of the gas pedal.

+Color Tire Pressure Monitor System (TPMS) psi display

+Dashcam recording from ui is saved as 720p mp4 3 min. videos segments to /storage/emulated/0/videos.

+Option to delete UI screen recordings under Device

+Smart MDPS support for steering down to 0mph, hot toggle option, no reboot required

+All custom setting toggle are found in community menu

+please reboot with toggle changes.

 https://github.com/xx979xx/openpilot

 It is open source and inherits MIT license.
 It is open source and inherits MIT license.
 By installing this software you accept all responsibility for anything that might occur while you use it.
 All contributors to this fork are not liable.  <b>Use at your own risk.</b>